Today's Best Tech Deals

 You can use the Homebase with other Eufy wireless security cameras, though, so that 16GB might become an impediment if you sprinkle several other Eufy cameras around your home.
 And it just so happens that Eufy does offer a subscription service if you need more storage: A Basic plan gives you 30 days of storage in the cloud for one camera for $3 per month or $30 per year.
 The Premier plan provides the same video history for up to 10 cameras for $10 per month or $100 per year.

 The Homebase also serves as the video doorbell’s chime unit, loudly announcing when someone rings the bell.
 The two components communicate over their own dedicated wireless network using a 256-bit encrypted connection.
 If there’s a drawback to the Homebase, it’s that it must be hardwired to your home network’s router.
+(Correction, June 23, 2020: An astute reader who has purchased this doorbell discovered a poorly documented feature that allows it to be connected to your home network wirelessly).
 It of course must also be plugged into an AC outlet.

 I found the camera’s motion detection features to be excellent.
 It can usually distinguish between a person moving in its field of view and something else—a dog or a cat, for example—and it was very accurate in my testing.
 But the camera doesn’t have AI that drills down deeper than that.
 It doesn’t use facial recognition technology to distinguish between familiar faces and strangers.